Everything you need to know about COVID-19 in Alberta on Tuesday, March 1 | CBC News

 The latest numbers:

+- The province said Tuesday that full reporting was unavailable due to technical issues.
+Estimated figures were provided and are as follows:

-- There are 1,224 Albertans in hospital with COVID, and 83 in intensive care.
+- There are an estimated 1,225 Albertans in hospital with COVID, and 80 in intensive care.

-- The positivity rate over the past seven days for lab confirmed cases is around 22 per cent.
+- On Monday, the positivity rate over the past seven days for lab confirmed cases was around 22 per cent.

+- The figures on active COVID-19 cases in the province were not available Tuesday.
+On Monday, there were 9,188 active cases of COVID-19.

 - Currently, there are 18 COVID-19 outbreaks at acute care facilities across the province.